hj5230/frontier/README.md

 ## CLI Commands

+- if bun binary is not installed, `npm i -g bun`

+- rembember to setup your `.env` file based on `.env.example`

 - `bun run bootstrap` To start the project initialization

 - `bun run dev` To start development server